 Six months on from the procedure, only nine percent of the women still experienced back pain and only two percent reported urinary incontinence.

-Dr Yunaev, a Specialist OncoPlastic Surgeon at Breast and Body Clinic commented on these outcomes, “Most people focus on the aesthetic benefits of removing the excess skin and lower abdominal fat pad and creation of the flat tummy as a result, which is aesthetically pleasing.
+Dr Yunaev, a Specialist Oncospecialist breast (oncoplastic) and general surgeon at Breast and Body Clinic commented on these outcomes, “Most people focus on the aesthetic benefits of removing the excess skin and lower abdominal fat pad and creation of the flat tummy as a result, which is aesthetically pleasing.
 They forget that a lot of surgery is done to actually correct the functional disturbances that occur with natural pregnancy and birthing process, which disrupts the ring of muscles around the abdomen.
 These muscles are responsible for maintaining good posture and supporting the abdominal contents, and therefore when this ring of muscles is disturbed it can lead to poor posture, back pain, unsightly abdominal protrusions, bloated appearance, urinary incontinence and so on.
 Correction of these problems is one of the paramount indicators for abdominoplasty.
 It is reassuring to see with this study that it indeed does achieve the desired result, what we know for a long time anecdotally.”

 So what does a tummy tuck involve?
 A surgeon makes an incision across the lower abdomen, removes excess skin and repairs/tightens the muscles underneath, before stretching the remaining skin back over the abdomen and reattaching it, resulting in a flat tummy.